limikael/tinp/README.md

 return deferred.promise;
 ````

-So, the thing that is a Q is not the actualy Promise, but rather it containse a promise.
+So, the thing that is a Q is not the actualy a Promise, but rather it containse a promise.
 IMO, this is unnecesary syntax and
 complexity.
 With Tinp, it would look like:

 ````
-var t = Thenable(); // or var t = new Thenable();, either of them works FS.readFile("foo.txt", "utf-8", function (error, text) {
+var t = Thenable(); // or var t = new Thenable();, either of them works.
+FS.readFile("foo.txt", "utf-8", function (error, text) {
     if (error) {
         t.reject(new Error(error));